alibarisoztekin/jdoku/README.md

 # Jdoku
 ## Sudoku in Java

-A bare-bones 9x9 sudoku game implemented in Java.
+A 9x9 sudoku game implemented in Java.

 As a fan of sudoku, I wanted to explore the implementation of backtracking search to verify user inputs.
 In its current form, the game is borderless for the sake of simplicity